-2.2.4 Identification of Research, Data, and Assessment Needs
+1.1.4 Identification of Research, Data, and Assessment Needs

-[THIS SECTION WILL BE UPDATED FOLLOWING THE PLAN TEAM MEETING]
+[THIS SECTION MAY BE UPDATED FOLLOWING THE PLAN TEAM MEETING]

-The following research, data, and assessment needs for insular fisheries were identified by the Council's Protected Species Advisory Committee and Plan Team:
+The following research, data, and assessment needs for insular fisheries were identified by the Council's Plan Team:

-- Improve the precision of commercial and non-commercial fisheries data to improve understanding of potential protected species impacts. - Define and evaluate innovative approaches to derive robust estimates of protected species interactions in insular fisheries.
+Improve species identification of commercial and non-commercial fisheries data (e.g., outreach, use FAO species codes) to improve understanding of potential protected species impacts.

+- Define and evaluate innovative approaches to derive robust estimates of protected species interactions in insular fisheries. - Conduct genetic and telemetry research to improve understanding of population structure and movement patterns for listed elasmobranchs. - Estimates of post release survival for incidental protected species.